ARION

 “I will put together some snack packs for you,” Rocky volunteered.
 “Come back in fifteen and I’ll have them ready for you.”

 Parked nearby with the camp vehicles was a V-780 Bell Flitter, one of the latest eVTOL aircraft off the line at the time they had departed Earth.
-It was painted glossy black with white highlights and its enclosed cabin could hold four passengers with a small amount of cargo or luggage.
+It was painted glossy black with white highlights and its enclosed cabin could hold four passengers with a small amount of cargo.
 Mounted above the cabin within great round shrouds were two large tiltrotor air fans for lift and speed.
 Both fans had been folded and stowed for transport in the ship’s cargo area, but were now deployed for flight.
 Four of the craft were included in the manifest, but only this one had been delivered to the surface earlier that morning.
 It had not yet been taken up, so the pilot had to spend some time to follow a checklist on his tablet to make sure everything was filled, primed, pinned and in place before it could even be switched on.
 Its fully electric system could be recharged with fitted solar tiles spread out all across its upper surface or with an external hydrogen-powered generator system that was stationed nearby.

 While the pilot was preoccupied with his important task, Kirato and Ruston talked casually about their transformations.
-Each had greatly differing reactions when they were decanted and discovered the situation that had changed them all.
+Each had greatly differed reactions when they were decanted and discovered the situation that had changed them all.
 It was a common topic across the camp.
 They had also become aware that each person’s hearing was quite a bit more sensitive than it had ever been as a human, and they were already learning that grumbles or whispers beneath the breath might be easily heard by someone else, possibly even the person or persons grumbled about.

 “I still haven’t gotten used to this tail,” Haru complained.
 “Before I left the ship, I nearly got it caught in every automatic door I went through, and it’s so long that I have to keep others from stepping on it at times.”